Elementary Education: The Early Years and Special Education (PK-12) (BA)

-Our program prepares you to apply for Instructional I certification in Elementary Education grades Pre-K–4 and Special Education through the State of Pennsylvania.
+Our program prepares you to apply for Instructional I certification in Elementary Education grades PK–4 and Special Education PK-12 through the State of Pennsylvania.

-Teacher candidates in the Pre-K-4/Special Education program participate in the Community Engaged Teacher Education (CETE) program beginning in the fall semester of their senior year and the following semester, continue on to complete student teaching, providing students with a full year of public school residency and teaching before graduation.
+Teacher candidates in the Elementary and Special Education dual certification program participate in the Community Engaged Teacher Education (CETE) program beginning in the fall semester of their senior year and the following semester, continue on to complete student teaching, providing students with a full year of public school residency and teaching before graduation.

 The culminating experience in preparing students seeking certification is a full-time, 14-week, student teaching experience during the senior year.
 This experience builds on the Community Engaged Teacher Education (CETE) program and is designed to provide candidates with the opportunity to put into practice all the principles and techniques learned throughout their coursework.